 KNOW BEFORE YOU GO

-The lottery will open at 10:00 a.m.
-EDT on March 31 and will remain open until 10:00 a.m.
-EDT on April 6, with results announced on April 14.
-A non-refundable service fee of $1 will be charged by Recreation.gov to enter the lottery.
-Participants selected through the lottery will be required to pay a $19 non-refundable event fee to secure tickets ($20 total).
+A non-refundable service fee of $1 will be charged by recreation.gov to enter the lottery.
+Selected participants will then be required to pay a $24 non-refundable event fee to secure the tickets ($25 total).
 Tickets will only be issued for passenger vehicles up to two axles that can fit in standard parking spaces (i.e. no motor homes, vehicles with trailers, buses or mini-buses).